 No superlative can come close to encapsulating the raw spirit and diversity that fills the beating heart of the dark continent.
 It is a land that has captured the imaginations and spirits of travellers since written records began, a land where the some of the first remnants of modern civilisation began to form and continues to evolve today into the pulsing, swaying, heady beat of the warm, vital people that make up the diverse nations of Africa.

-But it is often not the diverse countries or the friendly people that keep bringing travellers back to this intriguing continent time and time again, it isn’t even the ancient monuments or the fascinating cultures, it is the natural history that captures the essence of this great land.
+But it is often not just the diverse countries or the welcoming cultures that keep bringing travellers back to this intriguing continent time and time again, it isn’t even the ancient monuments or the fascinating historical remnants of long lost civilisations, it is the natural history that captures the essence of this great land.
 Some of the most spectacular natural vistas on earth are filled with the widest variety of wildlife you will see anywhere.

 No documentary can do justice to the sheer majesty of mother nature at her most visceral, beauty and savagery go hand in hand in a land where hundreds of species of wildlife rule the roost.
 Nowhere else on earth holds the same raw power or impact of Africa when it comes to the sheer amount of teeming wildlife, reminding the casual observer that we are lucky to be allowed on a land that has yet to be tamed by civilisation.
 Living proof that nature can still draw a line in the sand and declare here and no further.

 Africa is a land that does not give up her secrets easily.
 Backpackers will face many challenges and frustrations along the way, but for those willing to put in the effort, brave the hardships and the erroneous stereotypes of war ravaged hell holes, then Africa will reward you with a longing, a desire to be with her that matches that of any lover.
 This is Africa.